8JP8/TopicsFlow/ENVIRONMENT_SETUP.md

 # Environment Setup Guide

-This guide explains how to set up your environment variables for the ChatHub application using the automated setup scripts.
+This guide explains how to set up your environment variables for the TopicsFlow application using the automated setup scripts.

 ## Quick Start